-The low ISO ensures the smooth color in this photo.
+The low ISO values ensure the smooth color in this photo.
 This makes the blurriness in the background and foreground all the more effective.
-Click through to learn more about ISO and what it means.
+So what exactly is ISO?
+In short, ISO measures sensitivity to light.

 In this tutorial you will learn:

-- A low ISO values means that the sensor is less sensitive to light.
+A low ISO value means that the sensor is less sensitive to light.

-- As a rule of thumb, an ISO of less that 800 will produce clear images.
+As a rule of thumb, an ISO of less than 800 will produce clear images.

 Create your best photos ever!
 With smart new editing features, 30% faster brushes, new creative tools and easier color selection, Corel® PaintShop® Pro X7 helps you turn your snapshots into beautiful, gallery-worthy images.

 Buy now and get 2 bonus items – the Creative Effects bundle and FastFlick Instant Slideshow maker – for FREE!